harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-5.png"
 title="Terraform apply - Application Insights has been created" caption="Terraform apply - Application Insights has been created" %}

 Last but not least the actual *Azure App Service* and the underlying *Azure App Service Plan* have to be created to complete the sample.
 Both resources expose a vast of properties which have to be set depending on the kind of *App Service / App Service Plan* you want to create.
-Again, the official documentation helps spotting and understanding all those properties.
+Again, the official documentation helps to spot and to understand all those properties.
 This sample will create a *Linux App Service Plan* and a *App Service for Containers*.
 For demonstration purpose, a plain *NGINX Docker Image* will be deployed to the *App Service*.

 To ensure flexibility, several configuration properties should be set by variables.
 Add a `frontend.variables.tf` and provide the following content: